7 business lessons startup founders can learn from free sales training

-Here at Close, we’ve developed the Sales Academy especially for startup founders and sales reps who want to grow their skillset and drive more revenue to their business.
+Here at Close, we’ve developed hundreds of resources specifically for startup founders and sales reps who want to grow their skillset and drive more revenue to their business.

 How exactly can this and other free sales training help you succeed?
 Let’s see 7 things this kind of tailored training can help you accomplish.

 1. Create your first ideal customer profile

 As a startup founder looking to start the foundation of sales at your business, the first thing you need to know is: